Juliafrances28/Readmegenerator/README.md

      * [License](#License)

   ## Description
-  To create a readme generator
+  To create a readme generator, this is a tool that provides a template to create a quality readme for any project.

   ## Installation
   Run NPM install -y